Ntobeko Dan Xulu

 Motivation was the key for Ntobeko.
 His desire for knowledge was incredibly strong.
 He recalls what kept him so motivated to finish his qualification:

 “Knowledge, knowledge, and desire for knowledge.
 I had so much desire to know.
 I love turbines, I never lost energy.
-I was always looking forward to the next set of books from the course coordinator - the EIT books make reading interesting, you start to flow like you’re reading a novel, and you don’t get bored.”
+I was always looking forward to the next set of books from the Learning Support Officer - the EIT books make reading interesting, you start to flow like you’re reading a novel, and you don’t get bored.”